denimcouch/noc-vue/src/chapters/00-randomness/notes.md

 const probAceFromDeck = 4 / 52 // => 7.7%;
 const probAceTwiceFromDeck = probAceFromDeck * probAceFromDeck // => 0.6% ;
 ```

+### Exercise 0.3

+> Create a random walker with dynamic probabilities.
+For example, can you give it a 50 percent chance of moving in the direction of the mouse?
+Remember, you can use mouseX and mouseY to get the current mouse position in p5.js!